eduardovra/eduardovra.github.io/_drafts/cpp-for-a-returning-c-programmer.markdown

 A useful provocation, not a spec.
 There's no precise definition, which is the core criticism — viewpoints vary enough that discussion drifts from facts to beliefs.

-HN's recurring jab is that nobody can identify the "Orthodox C++ committee" besides the author.
-Parts have aged: the gist's own changelog concedes `constexpr` needed several iterations to become useful — an admission that "avoid the new thing" isn't durable advice.
+Two things I attributed to commenters, and both were wrong.
+The "Orthodox C++ committee" line appears **once** in 413 HN comments across five threads, and the joke is Karadžić's own — the post announces what "the committee approved."
+And "no real use for the STL" is a single *gist* comment from 2016 whose author also called standards bodies "terrorist acts"; HN actually runs the other way, pushing back *against* the STL restriction.
+Neither supports a claim about what critics generally think.

+The `constexpr` changelog entry is real and verbatim — "Feb 1, 2018 -
+Added info how constexpr needed multiple iterations to be useful" — but I had the intent inverted.
+He offers it as evidence *for* the wait-five-years rule, not as an admission against it.

 Defensible core: don't add complexity a problem doesn't demand; prefer code a C programmer can read.
 The overreach (some commenters argue there's